dipin736/React_assignment/cars/README.md

 npm start(to run)

 # Techstack used
-React.js
+React.js.
-Tailwind CSS
+Tailwind CSS.
-React-router-dom
+React-router-dom.
-Material UI
+Material UI.
-React-icon
+React-icon.

 # Available Scripts
 In the project directory, you can run: